 If you’ve been taking good care of your terrarium, there’s a good chance that the plants will begin to outgrow the space.
 Or maybe you let the watering go a bit too long and the plants are brown and crunchy.
-It’s OK!
+It’s Okay!
 It happens to the best of us.
 I have both overgrown plants and dead ones in the same terrarium sometimes.

 That’s life (and death).